 PNG proposes a two stage approach when establishing its national MRV institutional framework.
-During a first stage (i.e. phases 1 and 2 of REDD+ implementation), the institutional set up will be based on existing national capacities and capabilities (see Error!
-Reference source not found. below).
-This tructure provides for the basic components of the MRV system to be established, however, the number of organizations participating in this system is limited.
+During a first stage (i.e. phases 1 and 2 of REDD+ implementation), the institutional set up will be based on existing national capacities and capabilities (see Figure 19 below).
+This structure provides for the basic components of the MRV system to be established, however, the number of organizations participating in this system is limited.
 Nevertheless, all organizations involved will ensure the participation of local communities, NGOs, various agencies at national and international level and the private sector.

-Figure 17.
-Potential Stage 1 Institutional set up for PNG's MRV system
+Figure 19.
+Potential Stage 1 Institutional set up for PNG's MRV system (Preliminary Phase)